AtharvDubey12/Glide-Codebase/README.md

 ### Future Enhancement
 * Implementation of a Folder system like Google Drive
 * Breadcrumb traversal implementation
+* Ability to create and upload markdown and plain text files directly on Glide.

 ### Contact the Developer
 Gmail : athdubey120904@gmail.com